-It's time for the annual Morgan County Antique Machinery Show... what's that?
-You've never been and aren't sure why you'd be interested.
+It's time for the annual Morgan County Antique Machinery Show!
+What's that?
+You've never been and aren't sure why you'd be interested?
 No worries, we've got you covered.
-So, without further ado here are the top 10 reasons to attend this fun (and free!) annual event on June 24 and 25 at the Morgan County Fairgrounds:
+Here are the top 10 reasons to attend this fun (and free!) annual event on June 23 - 25 at the Morgan County Fairgrounds:

 You'll be able to impress your friends (or your grandparents) with your newfound knowledge after attending this event!